“Simply a disaster”: Lanz guest outraged by government – pharmacist fears combination with consequences

 Ethicist Woopen expressed herself in a similar direction.
 The government would only focus on vaccination as the only future perspective.
 But, according to Woopen: “We cannot rely solely on it, it can blow our minds.”

 Pharmaceutical Lehr had already drawn a horror scenario based on graphic models at the beginning of the program: a combination of the mutation and the relaxation of the measures would have serious negative consequences.
-“That means that we could quickly fall into a third wave,” said Lehr.
-Especially if politicians do not soon use possible alternatives such as rapid tests on a large scale. (fmü) * tz.de is part of the nationwide Ippen digital editorial network.
+“That means that we could quickly fall into a third wave,” says Lehr.
+Especially if politicians do not use possible alternatives such as rapid tests on a large scale soon. (fmü) * tz.de is part of the nationwide Ippen digital editorial network.